 Is it size or estimate?
 Based on what?

 If you look clearly, you will find only one issue here.
 Humans a complex creatures of god; every process is transparent and straightforward unless you make it complicated.
 We read too much between the lines rather than reading lines.

 What is the generation gap?

 The sociological theory of a generation gap came to light in the 1960s, when the younger generation seemed to go against everything their parents had previously believed in terms of music, values, governmental and political views, and cultural tastes.
 But it is also the opposite.
 We have both kinds of people in our organization: Pre-agile and post-agile.

-Post-agile have an issue in converting points to hours, and pre-agile people struggle to visualize effort in points because many of them haven't done that.
+Post-agile has an issue in converting points to hours, and pre-agile people struggle to visualize effort in points because many of them haven't done that.
 It is similar to the school grading system.
 I was very comfortable with the percentile system, and it was easy to convey.
-Also, it was easy to differentiate me from others because many are not going to get 87%.
+Also, it was easy to differentiate myself from others because many are not going to get 87%.

-We still try to change in hours/days and create a mess out of it because we are used to hours/days, not because we can't leave without it.
+We still try to change hours/days and create a mess out of it because we are used to hours/days, not because we can't leave without it.
 It is similar to what I do with my son's report card.
 My son is fine with the grading system, and he understands it very well.
-It is a problem with me because I have used a percentile system in the past and find myself most comfortable with it.
+It is a problem for me because I have used a percentile system in the past and find myself most comfortable with it.